TartanLlama/secret-hitler-strategies/index.md

 * Investigation
 * Be in direct dispute over a policy

-It is often safest to shoot whoever you are in a dispute with as a result of investigations of policy disputes.
-They may be less likely to be Hitler and this may not grant you much trust with others but the Liberals majority will increase.
-The alternative is to aim for someone else with the aim of shooting Hitler.
-The hard part is identifying them.
-The following reasons are possible reasons you may try to shoot Hitler:
+It is often safest to shoot whoever you are in a dispute with as a result of investigations or policy disputes.
+They are less likely to be Hitler, so other Liberals may question your choice, but increasing the Liberal majority is worthwhile.
+The alternative is to go after Hitler instead, the hard part is identifying them.
+Some reasons to suspect someone of being Hitler are:
 * Support from suspicious players with no prior justification.
 	* As Fascists have extra knowledge, they may side with Hitler early on in an attempt to help them build trust.